 35mm film wedding photography

-Earlier this year I dug out my JOBO processor and put a few rolls of HP5 and Kentmere 400 film through my Nikon’s, perhaps call it nostalgia but I thoroughly enjoyed the process and decided I would offer some limited film photography at weddings.
+I dug out my JOBO processor and put a few rolls of HP5 and Kentmere 400 film through my cameras, perhaps call it nostalgia but I thoroughly enjoyed the process and decided I would offer 35mm film photography at weddings.
+For film wedding photography I shoot on a Leica rangefinder camera or Canon Eos1N SLR cameras with L series lenses and sometimes a Nikon FE.
+I like to work with Ilford HP5 plus film for black and white photography and Kodak Portra (400 or 800) or Cinestill 800T for colour.

 Why film?
 Because in an increasingly digital world there is something honest and authentic about film photography, it is about embracing the grain and imperfections that come with film which result in beautiful photographs.
 Film isn’t about firing off hundreds of images, it is a slower process that goes back to finding the definitive moment and usually just shooting one single frame rather than a burst of images.
 With modern technology photographs can be created by a computer using AI, film is the complete opposite, it is as far away from fakery as it can be.